Repelling Ticks & Mosquitos

 Will the City consider using this repellant in other situations?

 The repellant is being used to help ensure the safety of residents, drivers, dogs and geese!
-If it proves to be effective, the City will consider expanding use of the garlic-based repellant to other key locations in 2019.
+If it proves to be effective, the City will consider expanding use of the garlic-based repellant to other key locations.

 Is the repellant safe?